Entropy formula for surface diffeomorphisms: Introduction

 \end{theoremalph} Let us first make some remarks about Theorem \ref{main result}. \begin{itemize} \item Note that the integral is taken with respect to the Lebesgue measure.
-The Lyapunov regular set (that is, the set of points with well-defined Lyapunov exponents) usually has zero Lebesgue measure and therefore does not contribute to the integral above.
+The Lyapunov regular set (that is, the set of points with well-defined Lyapunov exponents) usually has zero Lebesgue measure and therefore does not directly contribute to the integral above.
 Even for ergodic volume-preserving Anosov systems-where Lebesgue almost every point has a positive Lyapunov exponent equal to the entropy of the volume measure (Lebesgue measure)-the integral appearing in Theorem~\ref{main result} does not converge to the entropy of the volume measure.
-Instead, it converges to the entropy of the measure of maximal entropy.
-In this sense, for sufficiently large time $n$, it is the \emph{exceptional} points that dominate the integral.
-The order of the operations $\log$ and $\int$ is thus crucial (see Corollary~\ref{order of log and integral}).
+Instead, it converges to the topological entropy.
+In this sense, for sufficiently large time $n$, it is the \emph{exceptional} points (those for which the derivative has not yet grown at the rate of the positive Lyapunov exponent up to time $n$) that dominate the integral.
+The order of the operations $\log$ and $\int$ is crucial (see Corollary~\ref{order of log and integral}).

+\item In the special case $r=\infty$, no additional term is added to the topological entropy, and our result thus implies the main results of Kozlovski \cite{Koz98} for surface diffeomorphisms.
+Also note that Theorem~\ref{main result} is formulated directly in terms of the derivative $Df^{n}_{x}$, rather than the induced map $(Df^{n}_{x})^{\wedge}$ between exterior algebras of the tangent spaces which is considered by Kozlovski \cite{Koz98}.
+Although the equivalence of these two quantities for evaluating the topological entropy is not apparent from their respective forms, it is nonetheless natural to work directly with $Df^{n}_{x}$ in the two-dimensional setting, after a more careful analysis.
+The use of the derivative $Df^{n}_{x}$ in Theorem~\ref{main result} might provide a more effective approach for numerically estimating the topological entropy.

+The extension of the formula in Theorem~\ref{main result} from the $C^{\infty}$ to the $C^{r}$ setting is far from routine and requires significant improvements in Yomdin theory.
+The key obstruction lies in the presence of local complexity (indicated by the Yomdin term $\frac{\lambda^{+}(f)}{r}$) .
+In the $C^{\infty}$ case, this obstruction disappears which drastically simplifies the problem \footnote{This is also the case for Anosov systems, where no local complexity is present, and the formula in Theorem~\ref{main result} can be proved in a relatively straightforward way, without any assumption on the topological entropy or the regularity (see, e.g., Kifer-Newhouse \cite{KiN91}, Yang-Zang \cite{YaZ23}).}.
+In contrast, in the $C^{r}$ setting, the persistence of a nontrivial local complexity term makes the analysis substantially more delicate.
+We refer to the background in Section~\ref{Backgrounds and applications} for a detailed comparison between the two settings.